tjm253/tjm253.github.io/_posts/2022-10-03-Senior-Project.md

 ~~PRELIMINARY PHASE: Assigned to 2023 Collegiate Design Series SAE Aero Design Competition.~~

 FORMING PHASE: Understanding the rules and objectives of the project.
-Lessening the shock of forming a group: negotiating differences, understanding the role which the team has to the university and what participating in the project will do for us.
+Lessening inner-group tension: negotiating differences, understanding the role which the team has to the university, to ourselves and others.
+Understanding what objectives, contraints and deadlines we have to form a timeline.

 ## Description